Skip to main content

 The existing federal crash-reporting program has been in place since 2021.
 Under the program, Tesla has reported most of the crashes, or more than 1,500, to safety regulators, according to Reuters.
 Analysis of the crash data from the National Highway Traffic Safety Administration (NHTSA) also revealed Tesla accounted for 40 out of 45 fatal crashes reported to regulators through October 15.

-The automaker has come under the scrutiny of NHTSA over its so called full self-driving software (FSD).
+The automaker has come under the scrutiny of NHTSA over its so-called Full Self-Driving software (FSD).
 In October, regulators opened an investigation into 2.4 million Tesla vehicles equipped with FSD.
 The regulator has also asked Tesla to stop making misleading claims about FSD’s autonomous capability and reaffirm that the software provides only a driver assist/support system.

-NHTSA’s data from the program has also led to 10 investigations into six companies and to nine safety recalls.
+NHTSA’s data from the program has also led to 10 investigations into six companies and nine safety recalls.

-In September, NHTSA fined Cruise, the robotaxi startup owned by General Motors for failing to report a 2023 incident.
+In September, NHTSA fined Cruise, the robotaxi startup owned by General Motors, for failing to report a 2023 incident.
 GM announced this week that it would stop developing Cruise as a single entity and instead focus on a single unit focused on autonomous and assisted driving.

 Last month, it was reported that the Trump administration plans to make a federal framework for self-driving vehicles a top priority for the Department of Transportation.
 New rules under discussion would not only ease regulations around self-driving vehicles but also raise the cap on the number of autonomous vehicles allowed on public roads.